kevin-allen/dataScienceNeuro/README.md

 The course is aimed at students interested in improving their ability to perform data analysis in the field of neuroscience.

-There is a series of lectures that introduces the main concepts and each lecture ends with some exercises that can be completed between lectures.
+There is a series of lectures that introduces the main concepts, and each lecture ends with some exercises that can be completed between lectures.

-There will be 2-3 quizzes to test how much of the course content has been learned and can be used in the context of typical problems encounter while performing data analysis.
+There will be 2-3 quizzes to test how much of the course content has been learned and can be used in the context of typical problems encountered while performing data analysis.

 The students will complete a small data science project at the end of the course.